Anshoo-Rajput/hello-world/README.md

 ## Covid-Info/Help
 Covid-info/help is a website that serves two main purposes.
 Firstly it's an information site on Covid-19.
 It displays real time statistics of the world(country-wise) and India(state-wise and district-wise) regarding Covid-19 situation.
 Users can also get information about Covid-19 testing centers, helpline-nos, NGO's, Hospitals, etc. available in various cities of India.
 The website also has a unique news feature that renders 10 latest news related to Covid-19 of the place entered by the user.
+A mini Covid-19 risk checker facility is also provided for users.

 Secondly, through Covid-help website small business shops can take their accept orders online.
 This facility serves two purposes :
    1. Buyers : Since customers are unable to move out of their houses during